smallk/smallk.github.io/documentation_installation.md

 [--back to top--](#top)

 <h2 id="mac_libflame"> Mac:Install libFlame </h2>
+Next we detail the installation of the high performance numerical library libflame.
+The library can be gotten from the libflame git repository on github.

+It’s important to perform the git clone into a subdirectory NOT called ‘flame’ since this can cause name conflicts with the installation.
+We normally do a git clone into a directory called ‘libflame’.
+However, other directory names will work as well, but not ‘flame’.

 To obtain the latest version of the FLAME library, clone the FLAME git repository with this command: git clone https://github.com/flame/libflame.git
 Run the configure script in the top-level FLAME folder as follows (assuming the install path is /usr/local/flame):
 	./configure –-prefix=/usr/local/flame –-with-cc=/usr/local/bin/gcc-4.9 –-with-ranlib=/usr/local/bin/gcc-ranlib-4.9